| | |

 Wearing a Kimono in Kyoto: Couple in Kimonos at a Temple in Kyoto

 If you are visiting Kyoto and want to learn more about the history of the kimono, visit the Kyoto Museum of Traditional Crafts where you learn about the different types of kimonos, the dyeing techniques, and the painting styles.
-You can also try your hand in dying one yourself at Marumasu Nishimuraya (I didn't get to do this and want to next time!).
+You can also try your hand at dying one yourself at Marumasu Nishimuraya (I didn't get to do this and want to next time!).

 Also, if you visit and are interested in buying a kimono, I found this great post from a local Kyoto blogger on where to go.

 Looking for some spots to wear your kimono in Kyoto?
 How about Fushimi Inari Shrine, Kiyomizu-dera Temple, or the Nishiki Market?
-Not only in Kyoto, but in Osaka or Tokyo as well.
+Not only in Kyoto but in Osaka or Tokyo as well.
 In spots like Osaka’s Kuromon-Ichiba Market, you'd fit right in!

 How about you?
 Have you ever seen a kimono in person?